tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### InformationElement

 - Name: bdqffdq:InformationElement
-- Definition: A portion of data with which a DataQualityNeed is concerned.
+- Definition: A portion of data with which a bdqffdq:DataQualityNeed is concerned.
 - SubClass Of: FundamentalConcept

 ********************